pavelbrm/pavelbrm.github.io/_posts/2020-08-22-project-layout-2.md

 >
 > – Albert Einstein

-The second post in the the series of drafts of the book continues the topic started [recently](https://blog.pavelbrm.com/golocron/2020/08/08/project-layout-intro/).
+The second post in the series of drafts of the book continues the topic started [recently](https://blog.pavelbrm.com/golocron/2020/08/08/project-layout-intro/).
 It introduces guidelines for laying out a project which are common for various kinds of projects, and then considers guidelines for a library and single application.

 <!--more-->